‘Destiny 2’ Will Retain Year-Long PS4 Exclusivity For Some Content

 The hype generated by the Destiny 2 teaser trailer released Tuesday was tempered with disappointing news for Xbox One, and potentially, PlayStation 4 and PC owners.
 The year-long exclusivity arrangement between Activision and Sony for some Destiny content will continue into the sequel to be released this September.

 The disappointing news comes at the end of the official PlayStation version of the Destiny 2 – Last Call Teaser Trailer posted to YouTube.
 A graphic states, “Get exclusive Destiny 2 content on PS4 with fine print that reads, “Timed exclusive content until at least Fall 2018.
-More details to come this summer.
+More details to come this summer.”

 This timed-exclusivity arrangement started with the release of the original Destiny and locked a Strike, a multiplayer map, and some Exotic weapons to the PlayStation consoles at the time.
 New exclusive content was added to The Dark Below, House of Wolves, The Taken King, and Rise of Iron expansions.
 Due to the nature of Bungie changing the release date of Destiny 2, the PlayStation timed-exclusive content from The Taken King ended up being extended out to two years.